johanflint/git-autosquash/README.md

 ## Usage

-Run `autosquash` in any git repository that has commits to fixup.
+Run `autosquash` in any git repository that has commits to fixup or squash.
 Any command line arguments passed to `autosquash` are passed to `git rebase`.

 ## License